selenide/selenide.github.io/documentation.md

   <a target="_blank" href="{{ BASE_PATH }}/javadoc/current/com/codeborne/selenide/Condition.html">[javadoc]</a>
 </h3>

-Conditions are used in `should` / `shouldNot` / `waitUntil` / `waitWhile` constructs.
+Conditions are used in `should` / `shouldNot` constructs.
 We recommend to import corresponding conditions statically to receive all the advantages of readable code:

 *   visible / appear   // e.g. $("input").shouldBe(visible)
 *   present / exist    // // conditions to wait for element existence in DOM (it can be still hidden)